karmaniverous/get-dotenv/README.md

 This package supports the full [`dotenv-expand`](https://www.npmjs.com/package/dotenv-expand) syntax, with some internal performance improvements.

-Use the `dynamicPath` option to add a relative path to a Javascript file with a default export like this:
+Use the `dynamicPath` option to add a relative path to a Javascript module with a default export like this:

 ```js
 export default {